mohamadanasfattoum/Simple-Blog/README.md

 # Social-Media-App Blog

 Welcome to the Simple-Blog project!
-This is a social media app blog developed using Python, Django, Bootstrap 5, and taggit.
+This is a social media app blog developed using Python, Django, Bootstrap 5, Slugify, and taggit.

 ## About